 Money creation is probably the biggest scam in modern history.
 Yet you rarely hear about it.
 Considering most people were born in that fraudulent system, it is not surprising that very few have developed an awareness of it.
 The last thing a fish notices is the water.

 This is not to say that economy is bad in general and that we can or should get rid of money.
 I am just saying that the solution to the original problem has been distorted—some would say perverted.
 The original need for people was to be able to use a convenient currency that will allow to exchange goods without resorting to barter which was quite inconvenient and often needed a middle-man to mediate transactions.
 Currency was the answer, but initially it had a tangible value (typically: precious metal e.g. gold).
 Later on it moved to paper format yet it still could be exchanged against precious metal.
 What happened at some point in the course of the 20th century is that the money we use lost its correlation with any physical asset.
+More precisely: the 1944 Bretton Woods Agreement followed by the 1971 decision of the United States to stop the convertibility of the US dollar against gold allowed the US dollar to rise to the status of modern gold standard.
 What is a £20 or a US$20 note worth then?
 Well, it’s worth as much as people believe it’s worth.
 It’s based on the trust individuals have in the financial system.
 And currencies are seen as desirable only to the extent that the countries that issue them are seen as strong and reliable.

 With the advent of digitalisation, money has moved even more into the intangible kingdom.
 The money you have on your bank account is essentially just a number stored on a computer system that is interconnected.
 It’s just a series of 0 and 1 written in binary code.
 Assuming someone had the right access, they could empty your account in a second because it’s just a digital record.
 As we are told we need to move to a cashless society (and it has accelerated as a courtesy of coronavirus), the concerns should be even higher.
 I doubt many people even realise that their wealth exists primarily in a fragile cyberspace until they exchange their money for something tangible.